-If tissue is going to be taken from your tummy (abdomen) it can be useful to do sit ups.
-You could aim to build up to 30 sit ups per day.
+It can be useful to do sit ups if tissue is going to be taken from your tummy (abdomen).
+You could aim to build up to 30 sit ups a day.
 Talk to your doctor or specialist nurse before starting any exercise.

 Your breast surgeon

 Surgeons specialising in breast reconstruction for cancer are called oncoplastic surgeons.
-Your surgery may involve a breast and plastic surgeon working together.
+Your surgery might involve a breast and plastic surgeon working together.